SohamSheemar/Walmart_Sales_analysis/README.md

 ---

 ### **3. Analyze and Visualize Data**
-- Install all the required Python dependencies and visualise the data
+- Install all the required Python dependencies and visualise the data.
+- python files for visualisation are provided in `plots/` folder.
 ---

 ### **4. Key Visualizations**